Question:

 A process addiction is when a person engages in a certain behavior repeatedly and can’t stop, even as it brings them personal harm.
-These addictions are every bit as serious as traditional substance use disorders, with possibly life-ruining—or even life-threatening—consequences.
+These addictions are every bit as serious as traditional substance use disorders, with possibly life-ruining—or even life-threatening—consequences from these addictive behaviors.
+Specific behavioral addictions, such as gambling, shopping, food, and sex, can involve a loss of control and cause significant harm, similar to substance use disorders.

 In this article, we’ll go over various process addictions.
+The types of process addictions discussed include a diverse range of compulsive behaviors, each with unique challenges and impacts.
 If you or a loved one suffers from one of these addictions, reach out for help.

 Process Addictions

-Process addictions entail behaviors that, when done in moderation, are safe, or even healthy.
-But when these behaviors deteriorate into obsessions, that’s when they become addictions.
+Process addictions entail certain behaviors that, when done in moderation, are safe or even healthy.
+But when these behaviors deteriorate into compulsive behaviors and obsessions, that’s when they become addictions.

 Some common examples of process addictions include gambling, engaging in promiscuous sexual behavior, pornography consumption, eating disorders, internet use, exercise, and working.